 Work with the family

-Substance abuse counselors may also do a great deal of work with the families of their clients.
-Family work is a major part of therapy for many people dealing with addiction, and counselors can help to create an open and honest line of communication.
+Addiction studies may also do a great deal of work with the families of their clients.
+Family work is a major part of therapy for many people dealing with addiction, counselors can help to create an open and honest line of communication.
 Oftentimes, addiction builds walls and breaks down interpersonal relationships.
 Substance abuse counselors work with patients and their families to knock down the barriers and build new bridges.

 Ideal Candidate for a Career in Substance Abuse Counseling